TheRickestRick/warmups/Programming/readme.md

 Given a string, determine if all of the characters in the string are unique or not.
 This function, allCharsUnique should return a Boolean value.

+1. I will need to break apart a string into single characters, and check to see if there are any characters that are in the string more than once.
+I will need to be able to check characters that are not alpha, and could also maybe be numbers since it is not specified.

+2. The soulution I would like to devise involves breaking the string into an array, and setting a variable to false.
+This false variable will be my boolean checker if my function finds a dupe.
+I will then nest a loop inside of a loop that will scan through the array and search for duplicate characters.
+If the loop finds a dupe, it will set the boolean variable to true, and return true.

 ***